Position/Title: Bilingual Parent Educator (English/Spanish)

 - Use the PAT Foundational curriculum to share research-based information with families

-- Provide referrals to Discovery Time (Group learning) to give families an opportunity to build social connections with each other, engage in parent-child interaction activities, and increase their knowledge of ways to support children’s development
+- Provide referrals to Discovery Time (group socialization) to give families an opportunity to build social connections with each other, engage in parent-child interaction activities, and increase their knowledge of ways to support children’s development

 - Organize supplies and materials needed to complete home visits, etc.